DIY Peppermint Sugar Scrub Recipe

 I like to print labels on these brown kraft paper labels, and my downloadable labels are made to fit perfectly on a sheet of these adhesive labels.
 The labels fit perfectly on a wide-mouth Mason jar lid, or can easily be cut to size for a regular jar.

 Of course, you can always print on standard printer paper and glue the labels on with a glue stick.
 Just fill in the scent on the label and stick it on, then pop the lid on and you’re done!
-You can literally make this gift in under two minutes from start to finish if you have everything on hand… Which you most likely do.
+You can literally make this gift in just a couple minutes from start to finish if you have everything on hand… Which you most likely do!

 You Might Also Like

 I’ve been thinking a lot lately about what it really means to be “self-reliant.”
 We talk a lot about self-reliance (or self-sufficiency) in the homesteading community, and outwardly it may seem as if the goal of “achieving” self-reliance is what ultimately...

 * This article contains affiliate links.
 For more information, please read my Affiliate Disclosure.
 If you grow plants from seed (or if you want to), you’re likely going to want to start a few of them indoors.
 And if you start your seeds indoors,...